InspiringGroup/inspiringgroup.github.io/_pages/research.md

 ## Research

 <div class="largefont">
-The InspiringGroup is working in all areas of systems and networking, with special interests in <span class="bluewords">next-generation infrastructures</span>, <span class="bluewords">security & privacy</span>, and <span class="bluewords">architectural disruptions</span>.
-We have published papers in top-tier venues and journals, covering *Internet Architecture, Blockchain Infrastructure, Datacenter Networking, Advanced Persistent Threat, Machine Learning Systems, etc*.
+The InspiringGroup is working in all areas of systems and networking, with special interests in <span class="bluewords">next-generation infrastructures</span>, <span class="bluewords">security & privacy</span>, and <span class="bluewords">accountable and trust AI</span>.
+We have published papers in top-tier venues and journals, covering *Privacy Computing, Accountable and Trust AI, Internet Architecture, Blockchain Infrastructure, Datacenter Networking, Advanced Persistent Threat, Machine Learning Systems, etc*.
 See our Publications for more detail.
 </div>

 ---